temporalio/documentation/docs/references/web-ui-environment-variables.md

 Client Secrets are used by the oAuth Client for authentication.

-This variable is needed to configure auth.
-Define all auth-related variables when using this variable.

 ## `TEMPORAL_AUTH_CALLBACK_URL`

 The callback URL used by Temporal for authentication and authorization.

-Callback URLs are invoked by the API after it's finished communicating with the Temporal Cluster.
+Callback URLs are invoked by IDP after user has finished authenticating in IDP.

-This variable should be defined when [configuring auth](/references/web-ui-configuration#auth).

 ## `TEMPORAL_UI_ENABLED`